Mohit7879/Roxiler_Project/README.md

 NOTE :
-month value should be among this  capital or small otherwise you will get error "invalid month" january, february, march, april, may, june, july, august, september, october, november, december
+month value should be among these months ( january, february, march, april, may, june, july, august, september, october, november, december) capital or small otherwise you will get error "invalid month"

 -----------------------------------